status-im/help.status.im/docs/en/status-communities/set-up-your-community-permissions.md

 ## Edit community permissions

 1. From the navigation sidebar, click your community.
-1. On top of the channels sidebar, click your community logo and then, click **Permissions**.
+1. On top of the channel sidebar, click your community logo and then, click **Permissions**.
 1. In the permission you want to edit, click :desktop-edit: **Edit**.
 1. To customize the permission, follow the steps in the [Add community permissions](#add-community-permissions) section.

 ## Delete community permissions

 1. From the navigation sidebar, click your community.
-1. On top of the channels sidebar, click your community logo and then, click **Permissions**.
+1. On top of the channel sidebar, click your community logo and then, click **Permissions**.
 1. In the permission you want to delete, click :desktop-delete: **Delete**.
 1. Click **Delete permission** to confirm your action.